-Dr Teh Ming Ming, Senior Consultant from The Department of Endocrinology at Singapore General Hospital, a member of SingHealth group, shares the signs and symptoms of diabetes.
+Dr Teh Ming Ming, Senior Consultant from the Department of Endocrinology at Singapore General Hospital (SGH), shares the early signs and symptoms of type 2 diabetes.

 Early symptoms of diabetes may not be obvious, or there may not be any symptoms at all.
 Some of the symptoms of diabetes are listed below.
 You may want to consider seeing your doctor to find out whether you have diabetes if you have some of the following symptoms.

 Early signs and symptoms of type 2 diabetes

 Excessive thirst and urination

 Excessive thirst and urination are classic symptoms of diabetes.

 “When you have diabetes, there is too much glucose in your blood.
 Your kidneys usually filter glucose, but most of the glucose is reabsorbed, so that in those without diabetes, no glucose appears in the urine.
 But if the blood glucose levels are too high, the kidneys are unable to keep up and excess glucose will appear in the urine,” explains

 Dr Teh Ming Ming, Senior Consultant, from the

 Department of Endocrinology at

 Singapore General Hospital (SGH), a member of the